PrimalMyst/Books/README.md

 - **🏛️ Endgame Ascension**: Climb higher into Yggdrasil's crown through increasingly challenging mystical trials
 - **💎 Runic Crafting**: Norse-inspired enchantment systems using mystical essence and World Tree materials

-**The definitive source of truth for MysticMyst - A comprehensive codex and community-driven wiki for the free-to-play mystical action RPG featuring cycle-based seasons and cooperative gameplay**
+**The definitive source of truth for PrimalMyst - A comprehensive codex and community-driven wiki for the free-to-play mystical action RPG featuring cycle-based seasons and cooperative gameplay**

 ---

 ## 📖 Overview

-Welcome to the MysticMyst Wiki repository!
-This project serves as the central hub for all canonical information about MysticMyst, combining official codex entries with community-contributed content to create the most comprehensive knowledge base for players, developers, and lore enthusiasts.
+Welcome to the PrimalMyst Wiki repository!
+This project serves as the central hub for all canonical information about PrimalMyst, combining official codex entries with community-contributed content to create the most comprehensive knowledge base for players, developers, and lore enthusiasts.

-### What is MysticMyst?
+### What is PrimalMyst?

-**MysticMyst** is a free-to-play online action RPG that fuses the exploration freedom of Skyrim, mission-based cooperation, and the deep character progression of Path of Exile.
+**PrimalMyst** is a free-to-play online action RPG that fuses the exploration freedom of Skyrim, mission-based cooperation, and the deep character progression of Path of Exile.
 Set in a mystical realm where the World Tree **Yggdrasil** anchors reality itself, players become Mist-Walkers—practitioners who explore the mysteries between the tree's roots and branches while mastering ancient mystical arts.

 #### **Core Concept**
-MysticMyst operates on **Cosmic Cycles** - seasonal renewals where the mists of the cosmos shift and flow, allowing fresh exploration of Yggdrasil's many realms.
+PrimalMyst operates on **Cosmic Cycles** - seasonal renewals where the mists of the cosmos shift and flow, allowing fresh exploration of Yggdrasil's many realms.
 Each cycle represents the World Tree's natural breathing, featuring:
 - **Cycle-specific mysteries** emerging from the cosmic mists
 - **Fresh discoveries and progression** as new branches of the World Tree become accessible
 - **Evolving mist patterns** that reshape the connections between realms